-I have collected a selection of questions here are about possessions – what you might lose if you go bankrupt.
-The answers try explain how the Official Receiver makes decisions.
+I have collected a selection of questions here are about things that may or may not be taken by the Official Receiver if you go bankrupt.

 The bankruptcy application says “It is very unlikely that items you need for your daily life (eg washing machine, sofa, refrigerator) will be sold“.